pac4j/pac4j/documentation/docs/clients.md

 Config config = new Config(clients);
 ```

-In that case, the callback url of the `AzureAdClient` is `http://localhost:8080/callback`.
+In that case, the callback URL of the `AzureAdClient` is `http://localhost:8080/callback`.

-In fact, the callback url is expected to be an absolute url and is passed "as is" (by the `DefaultUrlResolver`).
-Though, you can provide your own [`UrlResolver`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/UrlResolver.java) to compute the appropriate callback url in a specific way (example: `client.setUrlResolver(myUrlResolver);`).
+In fact, the callback URL is expected to be an absolute URL and is passed "as is" (by the `DefaultUrlResolver`).
+Though, you can provide your own [`UrlResolver`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/UrlResolver.java) to compute the appropriate callback URL in a specific way (example: `client.setUrlResolver(myUrlResolver);`).

-The other existing implementation you can use, is the [`RelativeUrlResolver`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/RelativeUrlResolver.java) which turns any relative callback url into an absolute one by adding the scheme, server name and port before the relative callback url.
+The other existing implementation you can use, is the [`RelativeUrlResolver`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/RelativeUrlResolver.java) which turns any relative callback URL into an absolute one by adding the scheme, server name and port before the relative callback URL.

 ---